Archduchess Eleonora of Austria: Marriage

 At age fifteen, Archduchess Eleanore fell in love with Alfons von Kloss, a sailor who worked as the captain of her father's yacht.
 Their relationship grew during many family's Mediterranean cruises.
 Archduke Charles Stephen had wished to marry his eldest daughter to a Polish aristocrat, but he was touched by the couple's true love and persistence.
 He contacted the emperor, asking him to authorize the union.
 Emperor Franz Joseph was inflexible on family matters, but he was a good friend of Archduke Charles Stephen of Austria and gave his permission.

-The wedding, a modest ceremony, took place on 9 January 1913 at Saybusch, Poland, two days before the wedding of her sister Archduchess Mechthildis of Austria.
+The wedding, a modest ceremony, took place on 9 January 1913 at Saybusch, two days before the wedding of her sister Archduchess Mechthildis of Austria.
 Archduchess Eleanore renounced to her titles upon her marriage becoming simply Mrs von Kloss.
 The couple settled in Istria.
-Alfons von Kloss worked as Corvette Captain in the Imperial navy, and served with distinction during World War I. Eleanore and her husband stayed in Austria after the fall of the monarchy and lived in Baden near Vienna, in a large villa Eleanore had inherited from her childless uncle Archduke Rainer of Austria.
-One of her sons, Alfons, was military Attache at the Austrian Embassy in Washington, DC.
-Her husband died in 1953, Eleanora survived him by 21 years and died in 1974 at the age of 87.
+Alfons von Kloss worked as Corvette Captain in the Imperial navy, and served with distinction during World War I. Eleanore and her husband stayed in Austria after the fall of the monarchy and lived in Baden bei Wien, in a large villa Eleanore had inherited from her childless uncle Archduke Rainer of Austria.
+One of her sons, Alfons, was military attaché at the Austrian Embassy in Washington, DC.
+Her husband died in 1953, while Eleanora survived him by 21 years and died in 1974 at the age of 87.
 Most of her many descendants still live in Austria.